Mohammad-Muzaffar/invoice-api/README.md

 ## Steps to run:

-1. Clone the repo and install dependencies.
+1. Clone or Fork the repo and install dependencies.

     ```bash
     npm install